MrPee309/Cardexa/README.md

-# Cardexa
+# cardexa
-# cardexa Buy virtual cards with crypto.
+Buy virtual cards with crypto.
 Fast, global, and secure.